Status: Accidental in spring.

 We have some concern about the provenance of this specimen, particularly because of its very early date of occurrence, and also because of the presence in the Brooking collection of other unique specimens.
 All records for Kansas and Colorado are in the period 4 May-27 Jun, although the earliest arrivals at an Arkansas breeding site are “regularly 8-9 Apr” and peak arrival of males there is 13-24 Apr (Anich et al 2020).
 Swainson’s Warbler does not overshoot its breeding range as often as other southern warblers, and when it does so it is usually in late Apr-May (Dunn and Garrett 1997).

 The nearest breeding populations are in southern Missouri, northwestern Arkansas, and eastern Oklahoma (Anich et al 2020).
-There are no accepted records for Iowa or South Dakota.
+There are no accepted records for South Dakota, and Iowa had its first in 2021.
 There are nine records for Kansas, two of which are in the western half of the state; other than two Jun records, seven of the nine are in the period 4-23 May (Thompson et al 2011).
 There are 10 records for Colorado, eight of which are in the period 12-31 May, and two in fall, 16-23 Jul and 7 Sep (CBRC 2018); Andrews and Righter (1992) cited a record 8 Jun that is not listed by CBRC.
 The Colorado records are all east of the Rocky Mountains, mostly from southeast Colorado, with a few north to Adams Co (CBRC 2018).

 CBRC: Colorado Bird Records Committee